Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Confirmation, Analogy and Experiment

-Although worthy and insightful, the treatments of \citeN{hesse:1974} and \citeN{bartha:2010} are both largely irrelevant for the analysis of analogue experiments.
-This is because, in the first case, Hesse's notion of material analogy is too strict to accommodate the purely syntactic relation that the model of the target has to the model of source in the case of analogue experiments, such as the Steinhauer experiments.
-We are dealing with an \textit{analogue simulation} that does not involve a material analogy in the sense of Hesse.
-Rather than a material relation between systems, we have a syntactic relation between models.\footnote{\citeN{hesse:1963}, does in fact, rather presciently, consider the relevance of simulators in her account of models and analogies in science.
-Tantalisingly, she says that analogue machines (i.e. simulators): `are useful and necessary as predictive models precisely in those cases where the material substance of parts of the analogue is \textit{not essential} to the model, but where the mutual relations of the parts are essential' (p.
-102) This connection is unfortunately not taken up in the 1974 Bayesian analysis.} Bartha's negative analysis of the prospect for confirmation via analogical argument is similarly inapplicable to analogue experiments.
-In this case because of the `experimental' rather than the `simulation' side of things.
-Analogue experiments unlike analogical arguments are essentially empirical: they involve learning about the world by manipulating it.
-In experiments such as those carried out by Steinhauer, we manipulate the source such that certain explicit modelling assumptions matching those for the target obtain.
+Bartha's negative analysis of the prospect for confirmation via analogical argument is similarly inapplicable to analogue experiments.
+This is because analogue experiments, unlike analogical arguments, are essentially empirical activities: they involve learning about the world by manipulating it.
+In analogue black hole experiments we manipulate the source such that certain explicit modelling assumptions matching those for the target obtain.
 Analogue simulation thus resembles a form of experimentation, involving the `programming' of a physical system such that it can be used to `simulate' another physical system.
 Thus, we see that conclusions from the philosophical analysis of analogical argument should not be taken to be readily extendible to cases of analogue simulation in contemporary science.
-In particular, it is self-evidently the case that the background evidence problem for the Bayesian analysis of traditional arguments by analogy \`a la Hesse, is not longer relevant for analogue experiments.
-Analogue experiments unlike analogical reasoning explicitly involve the collection of new evidence.
+In particular, it is self-evidently the case that the old evidence problem for the Bayesian analysis of traditional arguments by analogy \`a la Hesse, is not longer relevant for analogue experiments.
+Analogue experiments unlike analogical reasoning explicitly involve the collection of new evidence and there are not good grounds for relegating their significance to mere plausibility.

-Given the foregoing, our analysis of the epistemology of analogue experimentation will draw upon the literature on the philosophy of experiment rather than analogical reasoning.
-In particular we will focus upon the idea of `external validation' of an experiment as a pre-condition for confirmatory power of an experiment to stretch beyond the systems directly manipulated.
-Following \citeN{winsberg:2010} we can make an important distinction between two different types of validation in the context of experimental science: i) An experimental result is \textit{internally valid} when the experimenter is genuinely learning about the actual system they are manipulating -- when, that is, the system is not being unduly disturbed by outside interferences; ii) An experimental result is \textit{externally valid} when the information learned about the system being manipulated is relevantly probative about the class of systems that are of interest to the experimenters.